-Chocolate Covered cherries are a holiday favorite and they’re fairly easy to make at home as well.
-Here’s our favorite Rich Chocolate Covered Cherry recipe with a clear liquid center.
+Chocolate covered cherries are a holiday favorite and they’re fairly easy to make at home as well.
+Here’s our favorite liquid center chocolate covered cherries recipe.

-The trick to these delicious confections is to allow them to ripen for about 2 weeks so the centers have time to completely liquefy, otherwise you’ll have more of a cream center consistency.
+The trick to these delicious confections is to allow them to ripen for about 2 weeks so the centers have time to completely liquefy, otherwise, you’ll have more of a fondant cream center consistency.

 2 Tbs Butter, melted